TnTech-ECE/CapstoneStarterRepo/Documentation/Experimentation/Camera_Hardware - Testing Hardware Constraints.md

 #### Servo Speed
 - Number of trials: 10
-1. While running Servo Accuracy test, time how long it takes for the servo to reach the final angle requested
+1. While running Servo Accuracy test, record video to time how long it takes for the servo to reach the final angle requested.
-2. Record results and estimate times from recorded video
+2. Step through video frame-by-frame, record number of frames from beginning of motion to end of motion, and estimate times from recorded video.

 <!--- Number of Trials: 4
 1. After Testing average response time of servos, find how long it takes for each motor to run from 0° position to max rotation, and then back to 0°.